 Design Considerations

 The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for patients hospitalised with pneumonia receiving usual standard of care.
-Pneumonia is a common cause of hospital admission, particularly during seasonal respiratory virus epidemics, and carry a substantial risk of death, so even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
+Pneumonia is a common cause of hospital admission, particularly during seasonal respiratory virus epidemics, and carries a substantial risk of death, so even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
 Therefore, the focus of RECOVERY is the impact of candidate treatments on mortality and on the need for hospitalisation or ventilation.

 Critically, the trial is designed to minimise the burden on front-line hospital staff working within an overstretched care system during a major epidemic.
 Eligibility criteria are therefore simple and trial processes (including paperwork) are minimised.